bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-cancel.md

 {% note alert "TO-DO _not exported to prod_" %}

-- the mandatory parameters are not specified
+- Required parameters are not specified
-- there is no response in case of an error
+- No response in case of an error
-- no examples in other languages
+- No examples in other languages

 {% endnote %}